Food Allergen Consensus Statement

 With the incidence of food allergy has doubled in the last decade.
 Food allergies are real and can be life threatening.
 1 in 10 infants* now have food allergy and whilst many outgrow their allergy, those with peanut and tree nut allergy often have it for life.
 This means the incidence of adult allergy is rising.Although any food can cause an allergic reaction, the most common allergens are: egg; milk; peanuts; tree nuts (eg. walnuts, almonds, cashews, pistachios, pecans); fish; shellfish (prawns, lobster, crab, etc); sesame; wheat and soy.
 These nine foods account for 90% of food allergic reactions in Australia.

 Most people who have severe food allergic reactions in Australia have them when eating food prepared by another person.
 Many reported reactions occur in cafes, restaurants and clubs.
-Whilst food allergy is the responsibility of the allergic individual, those working in the food service sector have an important role to play.
+Whilst food allergy is the responsibility of the individual with food allergy, those working in the food service sector have an important role to play.
 In recent years fatalities as a result of food purchased in a restaurant have been reported.
 Most times the trigger food was an actual ingredient in the food eaten and not a cross contaminant.
-Allergic individuals and those working in food service need to communicate more effectively in an effort to reduce risk.
+Individuals with food allergy and those working in food service need to communicate more effectively in an effort to reduce risk.

 Managing food allergy in food service – an informative video from 2012